-The PASS program provides two summers of research (8 weeks each summer) for students enrolled at Haverford College, Princeton University or the University of Pennsylvania.
-This program is a selective program (typically 10 students for two summers) and is designed for students underrepresented in medicine.
+The PASS program provides two summers of research (8 weeks each summer) for students enrolled at Haverford College, Princeton University, the University of Pennsylvania, Howard University, Morehouse College, Oakwood University, Spelman College, and Xavier University.
+This program is a selective program and is designed for students underrepresented in medicine.

 The outcome of this program is to prepare students to matriculate in medical school.
 For students interested in matriculating at the Perelman School of Medicine, there is a linkage program for eligible students.